- Letters Home & Important Messages

 - Feedback from students and parents/carers

-Students with SEND generally take part in all school activities, through careful planning (including risk assessments) before the activity, liaison with specialist staff and others, e.g. parents/carers as needed, adaptations to the activity, student groupings and reviews during/afterwards.
-For example, a student with physical or sensory difficulties might need: TA help to take part in a class role play, different resources/support or even environment for some lessons and alternative transport and an adult guide on a visit.
+Students with SEND generally take part in all school activities, through careful planning (including individual risk assessments where needed) before the activity, liaison with specialist staff and others, e.g. parents/carers, adaptations to the activity, student groupings and reviews of the activity afterwards.
+For example, a student with physical or sensory difficulties might need: TA help to take part in a class role play, different resources/support for some lessons and alternative transport and an adult guide on a visit.

 13. How do we support emotional and social development?
 What pastoral support and arrangements are available?
 How do we listen to the views of students with SEN?
 What measures are there, to prevent bullying?